 SIT Orientation Test

-As an alternative to the aptitude test, we also accept a certificate which proves you have taken the Studium-Interessentest (SIT), an orientation test created by the Higher Education Compass.
+As an alternative to the aptitude test, also a certificate which proves you have taken the Studium-Interessentest (SIT), an orientation test created by the Higher Education Compass will be accepted.

 Career Counselling for Teachers

-If you are applying for a teacher education program or the bachelor’s program in Economic and Business Education, you must include a document proving you have completed the Career Counselling for Teachers.
+During the enrollment for teacher education program or the bachelor’s program in Economic and Business Education, you must upload a document proving you have completed the Career Counselling for Teachers.

-Usually, we begin sending out official letters of admission to the first semester of a bachelor's program in early August.
+Please take a look at our Dispatch Schedule.
 If you apply for a degree program where study places are allocated using the dialog-oriented service procedure (hochschulstart.de), you will receive your official notification soon after you accept your offer of admission.

 The University of Mannheim is the first public higher education institution in Germany to align its academic calendar with the international academic year.
-The orientation weeks for freshmen and exchange students always take place in the week before the lecture period begins.
+The orientation weeks for first-year students and exchange students always take place in the week before the lecture period begins.
 View the academic calendar